Rasquin/project-2-CCS/README.md

 a.
 The home: Big image of the city with links that invite the users to discover the charm of Caracas.
 b.
 About: Here the user can get a general description about Caracas (where is located, its weather, what to expect) and a map.
+The js file associated to this map is the mapccs.js (mapccs stands for map Caracas)

 The 2nd scrolling page has 4 section:

 a.
 Attractions: small description of the principal sites of interest in the sity.

 b.
 Bar and Restaurants: tells the user what kind of food to expect in the city and give some advice of local dishes.

 c.
 Hotels: Small description of accommodation in the city.

 d.
 Interactive Map: the user can find what they would like to check inside the city.
+Here is the list of possible type of place of the  select list:
+ Attractions: Amusement Park, Art Gallery, Bowling, Casino, Church, Library, Mosque, Movie Theater, Museum, Natural Area, Spa, Stadium, Synagogue and Zoo.
+ Bar & Restaurants: Bar, Cafe, Night Club and Restaurants.
+ Shopping: Book Store, Clothing Store, Convenience Store, Department Store, Electronics Store, Florist, Jewelry Store, Liquor Store, Pet Store, Shoe Store, Shopping Mall and Stores.
+ Accommodation: Hotels  and Campground.
+ Others: Bakery, Car Rental and Supermarket.
+The js file associated to this map is the mapccsl.js (mapccsl stands for map Caracas locations)

 And the 3rd page is the contact page, from where the users can ask for advice and/or share their experience.
+The js file associated to this section  is the sendEmail.js

 All pages have a navbar that allows the user to navegate between themselves and to the different sections of the scrolling pages.
 The user can also go back to